 Keeping this in mind, it's important to take these studies with a grain of salt and remember that you can and will be able to interact in Japanese long before you're fluent.

-Scenario and the time needed to have an intermediate level of Japanese:
+Approximately three months to have an intermediate level of Japanese.

 This calculation neglects so many factors, however, and still isn't a very accurate way of determining how long it could take you to learn Japanese.